 The ski school in Trysil has over 120 experienced ski instructors who love skiing.
 The professional and highly trained staff have extensive experience as ski instructors, which enables them to offer a wide range of ski and snowboard courses for children, youth and adults.

-If you want to go cross-country skiing in Trysil, you can enjoy 100 kilometres of groomed cross-country tracks around the mountain.
+If you want to go cross-country skiing in Trysil, you can enjoy 60 miles of groomed cross-country tracks around the mountain.

 Winter without skis